bigjosh/TSL/README.md

 Shows a mesmerizing winding pattern with 1Hz update rate.

-The purpose of this pattern is to show the user that we are ready and willing, and also make apparent any bad LCD segments either stuck on or off.
+The purpose of this pattern is to show the user that we are ready and willing, and also make apparent any bad LCD segments stuck either on or off.

 We enter this mode on power up if the trigger pin has never been pulled before, and we exit it when the pin is pulled.
-When the pin is finally pulled, we blink the LEDs and save the current time from the RTC into EPPROM in the TRIGGER TIME block to remember the trigger time.
+When the pin is finally pulled, we blink the flashbulb LEDs and save the current time from the RTC into EPPROM in the `TRIGGERTIME` block to remember the trigger time and set the `TRIGGERFLAG`.

 ### Time Since Launch Mode

-Her we count up the days, hours, minutes, and seconds since the trigger was pulled.
+Here we count up the days, hours, minutes, and seconds since the trigger was pulled.

 When we reach 1,000,000 days we switch to Long Now mode.